 - 1. A Project whose property frontage(s) occupies 75% or more of the block face it is located on, shall construct Improvement 1 along the entire length of the block face(s) it is located on. - 2.
-A Project whose property frontage(s) occupies 75% or more of two or more separate block faces it is located on, shall construct Improvement 1 along the entire length of the block face(s) it is located on, and connect the bikeway facilities through any intersection separating the property frontage (see CSODS Figure 4-4 for street transition; Complete Streets Plan Figures 7-39 and 7-40 for driveways and alleys conflict area design).

-- 3. A Project whose property frontage(s) occupies 50% or more, but less than 75% of the block face it is located on, shall construct Improvement 1 along the Project's frontage, and construct Improvement 2 along the remainder of the block face(s) it is located on. - 4.
+A Project whose property frontage(s) occupies 75% or more of two or more separate block faces it is located on, shall construct Improvement 1 along the entire length of the block face(s) it is located on, and connect the bikeway facilities through any intersection separating the property frontage (see CSODS Figure 4-4 for street transition; Complete Streets Plan Figures 7-39 and 7-40 for driveways and alleys conflict area design). - 3.
+A Project whose property frontage(s) occupies 50% or more, but less than 75% of the block face it is located on, shall construct Improvement 1 along the Project's frontage, and construct Improvement 2 along the remainder of the block face(s) it is located on. - 4.
 A Project whose property frontage(s) occupies less than 50% of the block face(s) it is located on, shall complete Improvement 3 along the entire length of the property frontage. - 5.
-A Project on an Affected Street(s) that is improved on the Project's frontage as a Class IV (in-street buffered or protected) bikeway, shall construct Improvement 1 along the project's frontage.
+For all other Projects on an Affected Street(s), Improvement 3 shall apply.